SCENE 01 / WIRELESS VIDEO SYSTEMS

 Teradek and Vaxis wireless chains licensed through MIIT spectrum

-Here is the breakdown.
-Wireless video inventory in China runs through the Beijing prep ring at Mango Studios, BFA Gear, and Beijing Film Gear, with Shanghai Film Studio Rental and Pacific AV holding the Yangtze Delta stock and Hengdian Gear Rental and Qingdao Wanda Rental Supply staging the regional kit for shoots on the Hengdian Ming-Qing backlot or the Qingdao Wanda Studios sound stages.
+Our wireless video stock in China runs through the Beijing prep ring at Mango Studios, BFA Gear, and Beijing Film Gear.
+Shanghai Film Studio Rental and Pacific AV hold the Yangtze Delta stock.
+Hengdian Gear Rental and Qingdao Wanda Rental Supply stage the regional kit for shoots on the Hengdian Ming-Qing backlot or the Qingdao Wanda Studios sound stages.

-Here is how this works in practice.
 Our rental team books the full wireless stack.
-Teradek Bolt 4K LT, Bolt 4K 750, Bolt 4K 1500, and Bolt 6 XT for the long-throw global features, Vaxis Storm 3000 and 1000 plus the Atom A5 series from the Shenzhen Vaxis line, Hollyland Mars 4K and Pyro from the Shenzhen Hollyland HQ, and DJI Transmission for the gimbal and drone-feed integrations that Chinese ad agencies and streamer commercials now build their shot lists around.
+That means Teradek Bolt 4K LT, Bolt 4K 750, Bolt 4K 1500, and Bolt 6 XT for long-throw global features.
+It also covers Vaxis Storm 3000 and 1000 plus the Atom A5 series from the Shenzhen Vaxis line, and Hollyland Mars 4K and Pyro from the Shenzhen Hollyland HQ.
+We add DJI Transmission for the gimbal and drone-feed work that Chinese ad agencies and streamer commercials now build their shot lists around.

-Here is what that looks like on the ground.
-The picture on the ground is more specific.
-Multi-receiver builds support directors, focus pullers, script supervisors, and client tents on the same TX, with antenna gain tuning handled by the wireless engineer on prep.
-Mainly when the production hits Hengdian Ming-Qing palace courtyards where wall-mass blocks line-of-sight or the Tibetan plateau exterior at 3,400m where range degrades with the thinner atmosphere.
+Multi-receiver builds feed directors, focus pullers, script supervisors, and client tents from the same TX, and the wireless engineer tunes the antenna gain during prep.
+That tuning matters most when the shoot hits Hengdian Ming-Qing palace courtyards, where thick walls block line-of-sight, or the Tibetan plateau exterior at 3,400m, where the thin air cuts the range.

-Here is how the picture comes together.
-Each wireless deployment in China needs MIIT (Ministry of Industry and Information Technology) RF-range licensing — the Mainland equivalent of the FCC.
-And our pre-production team files the range clearance through the Beijing or Shanghai production office four to six weeks ahead of the shoot, with the Public Security Bureau location permit aligned to the same channel plan.
+Every wireless setup in China needs MIIT (Ministry of Industry and Information Technology) RF-range licensing, the Mainland version of the FCC.
+Our pre-production team files the range clearance through the Beijing or Shanghai production office four to six weeks before the shoot.
+The Public Security Bureau location permit is matched to the same channel plan.

-A few details matter here.
-Each TX/RX pair is bench-tested at the rental house against the camera's 1.3GHz, 1.9GHz, 2.0GHz, or 5GHz operating band, antenna sets staged with directional gain panels for long-throw work, and the latency budget verified against the focus puller's Preston FI+Z, cmotion cPRO, or ARRI Hi-5 hand unit before the case ships under ATA carnet through Beijing Capital, Shanghai Pudong, or Guangzhou Baiyun cargo with our customs broker handling 17% VAT bond and China Customs short-term import.
+Each TX/RX pair is bench-tested at the rental house against the camera's 1.3GHz, 1.9GHz, 2.0GHz, or 5GHz operating band.
+Antenna sets are staged with directional gain panels for long-throw work.
+We check the latency budget against the focus puller's Preston FI+Z, cmotion cPRO, or ARRI Hi-5 hand unit.
+The case then ships under ATA carnet through Beijing Capital, Shanghai Pudong, or Guangzhou Baiyun cargo, and our customs broker handles the 17% VAT bond and the China Customs short-term import.

-Here is what we have to work with.
-The breakdown looks like this.
-Chinese DITs and video engineers from the BFA-trained pool handle on-set integration with the Teradek 4-Pack and Vaxis Storm receivers, fibre-to-wireless conversion through AJA Mini-Converters, and the V-mount and Gold-mount battery management chain that keeps the wireless village live across the full shoot day.
+Chinese DITs and video engineers from the BFA-trained pool handle on-set integration.
+They run the Teradek 4-Pack and Vaxis Storm receivers, the fibre-to-wireless conversion through AJA Mini-Converters, and the V-mount and Gold-mount battery chain that keeps the wireless village live across the full shoot day.
 Spare TX/RX pairs ride with the camera truck to Hengdian and Qingdao.
-Our 24-hour swap cycle covers RF dropouts, antenna damage, and interference from competing Mainland shoots sharing the same nearby studio campus.
+Our 24-hour swap cycle covers RF dropouts, antenna damage, and interference from rival Mainland shoots sharing the same nearby studio campus.

 FAQ